 No. Like many survey related websites, SurveyPolice’s logo has been used in Nigerian scams.
 Dispose of the check you receive, or keep it for kicks.
 You can learn more about how these scams work and how dozens of legitimate market research companies have been targeted here: I received an Unexpectedly Large Check from a Survey Company.
 Is it Real?

 All new and edited reviews are read by an actual person.
 Although most reviews are posted quickly, please allow up to 72 hours for your review to appear on our website.
 If after this time your review is still not showing up, you may have violated our commenting policy.
 Log into your account to see why your review was disapproved.

 If a survey site or GPT site has left a public reply to your review, you will be notified by e-mail.
-This notification will list which site has responded to your review, so that you can re-visit SurveyPolice to view their comments.
+This notification will list the survey site that responded to your review, so that you can re-visit this listing on SurveyPolice to view their comments.

-Sometimes the comments will consist of a simple ‘thank-you’ for leaving your review, but they may also help clarify or try to rectify a situation in relation to your review.
-If your thoughts about the site has changed, you can edit your review at any time, and the site will then have another opportunity to address your comments in a new reply.
+Sometimes the comments will consist of a simple ‘thank-you’ for leaving your review, but the survey site may also ask you to clarify or try to rectify a situation relating to your review.
+If your thoughts about the site has changed, you can edit your review at any time, and the site will have another opportunity to address your comments in a new reply.